rahul201722/rahul201722/README.md

 - **Attention Mechanisms**: Crafting a custom `MyAttention` class to enhance machine learning models. 🎯
 - **Datasets for Deep Learning**: Developing intuitive and efficient dataset management tools for AI projects.
-- **Research**: Preparing for my Q1 paper submission by March 2025. 📝

 ---